-Each large egg has about 186 milligrams of cholesterol.
-It was recommended that people limit their cholesterol consumption to no more than 300 milligrams each day for a long time, but the Scientific Report of the 2015 Dietary Guidelines Advisory Committee no longer makes this recommendation.
-In fact, the committee notes that dietary cholesterol isn't a nutrient at risk of over-consumption.
+One large egg has about 186 milligrams of dietary cholesterol, per the USDA.
+It was recommended that people limit their cholesterol intake to no more than 300 milligrams each day for quite a while, but the 2015 Dietary Guidelines Advisory Committee no longer makes this recommendation because of a lack of evidence around how dietary cholesterol affects your blood cholesterol levels.

 Eggs and Diabetes Risk

-Research results regarding egg consumption and diabetes risk are conflicting.
-Although a meta-analysis published in The American Journal of Clinical Nutrition in 2013 found that eating eggs didn't increase the risk for heart disease in healthy people, it did find a potential increased risk for Type 2 diabetes for those who ate at least one egg per day.
-Another analysis, published in Diabetes Care in 2009, found a slightly increased risk for diabetes even at lower levels of consumption than one egg per day, in both men and women.
-On the other hand, a systematic review published in Diabetes, Metabolic Syndrome and Obesity: Targets and Therapy in 2014 reported that some types of diets that include eggs could lower the risk for both metabolic syndrome and Type 2 diabetes.
+Research looking at the link between eggs and diabetes risk is conflicting.
+Although a meta-analysis published in the American Journal of Clinical Nutrition in July 2013 found that eating eggs didn't increase the risk for heart disease in healthy people, it did find a potential increased risk for type 2 diabetes for those who ate at least one egg per day.

 Eggs and Overall Mortality Risk